samnzay/Kubernetes-for-DevOps/Memo.md

 - Another interesting question is : **Where does Kubernetes actually gets that data to automatically adhere or update continuously?**

 - That information comes from the `etcd`.
 Remember the **Cluster brain**, one of the master processes that actually stores the cluster data.
-So `etcd` holds at anytime the current ststus of any Kubernetes component and `that is where the status information comes from`.
+So, `etcd` holds at anytime the current status of any Kubernetes component and `that is where the status information comes from`.

 >**Note**: `etcd` holds the current status of any K8s component!

+### Format of Configuration file